 Payment for continuity testing of tracer wire shall be measured separately.
 Payment shall be paid upon acceptance of the tracer wire continuity testing report under Item No. [ ].
 [Consultant to add a lump sum item in the bid form where required]

 Hydrants and secondary valves and boxes shall be paid for under Item No. [ ] in the Bid Form (if applicable).
-[Consultant to amend as required].

-Removal of a plug or blow-off from an existing watermain and connecting to a new watermain shall be included in the price for Item No. [ ] Connection to Existing Watermain in the Bid Form [Consultant to add lump sum items for connections to existing watermains].
+Removal of a plug or blow-off from an existing watermain and connecting to a new watermain shall be included in the price for Item No. [ ] Connection to Existing Watermain in the Bid Form

 PRODUCTS